leo1oel/lmms-engine/docs/reference/design_principle.md

 ```

 This allow us to separate the building process of different components and each building process and be determine by the config.

-## MVC
-Okay so this is the initial thoughts of creating a nice interface for everyone.
-But we don't have a visualizer.
-So anyway.

-What my thoughts is that we always let controller to queue the pipelines into process and then we send the run process to it.
-Thus, when we actually have the interface, we can just call the controller.
-But right now we only have models and controller.
-My thoughts is that if eventually we want to do evaluation etc. We can use this controller to call more functions and actions.